Birth Doula ServicesIn Portland, Oregon

 Jessica, Portland, Oregon

-“Our doula and the entire Birth First Doula team were amazing and we couldn’t imagine having our baby without all of their help.
-Our doula was always there for us before, during, and after the birth, and her calming, trusting, flexible and always listening style, coupled with her wealth of knowledge and responsiveness was a tremendous help.
+“Our Birth First doula was always there for us before, during, and after the birth, and her calming, trusting, flexible and always listening style, coupled with her wealth of knowledge and responsiveness was a tremendous help.
 She was a key person on our birth team and truly instrumental during the entire birth journey.
 She went above and beyond, and we are so grateful!
-Birth First Doulas was very professional and prompt, and the classes that came with the Doula package were very insightful.
 Thank you Birth First Doulas for all the support.
-Would definitely highly recommend!
+Would definitely highly recommend!”